E. Charlton Fortune: Legacy

 A play about Fortune, "Fortune's Way, or Notes on Art for Catholics (and Others)", by Steve Hauk, premiered in California in staged readings in 2010 at the Carmel Mission.
-The play featured Teresa Del Piero in the title role and John Brady as the Bishop. {Performances followed at the Carl Cherry Center for the Arts, Carmel; the Monterey Museum of Art, the Pacific Grove Public Library and in the summer of 2011 it was performed at The Carmel Art Association.
+The play featured Teresa Del Piero in the title role and John Brady as the Bishop.
+Performances followed at the Carl Cherry Center for the Arts, Carmel; the Monterey Museum of Art, the Pacific Grove Public Library and in the summer of 2011 it was performed at The Carmel Art Association.
 This performance is thought to be a first in the association's 84-year history.
 The play is set after the artist has turned to liturgical work and as she looks back at her life while giving a lecture.
 The full text of the play with photographs is on the Traditional Fine Arts Organization, Inc. website.
 Steve Hauk speaks about the life and art of artist E. Charlton Fortune. on a video for the Museum of Monterey's 100 Story Project.

-A Fortune painting sold at auction in April 2014 for $365,000.
+Numerous Fortune paintings have sold in recent years in the five and seven digit ranges, including "Late Afternoon, Monterey" which sold for >$1,800,000, "The Señora's Garden" which sold for >$720,000, "Wash Day at St. Tropez" which sold for >$605,000, "Hall of Flowers" which sold for >$360,000.
+"Wharf, Monterey" which sold for >$725,000, "Untitled (Monterey)" which sold for >$785,000.